SWMFsoftware/BATSRUS/README.md

 Get the source code from GitLab or GitHub.

-The minimim requirement is the `BATSRUS` repository.
+The minimum requirement is the `BATSRUS` repository.

 You may also need the open-source `SWMF_data` repository that contains large data files for BATSRUS in the `GM/BATSRUS/data/` and `SC/BATSRUS/data`